ucsc/events-calendar/docs/become-group-admin.md

 ---
 layout: default
+title: Become a Group Administrator in the Events Calendar
 ---

 If you are the administrator of an official UC Santa Cruz group, you may obtain elevated privileges for administering your group's page on the [Events Calendar](https://calendar.ucsc.edu/).